w3c/wai-dynamic-planning/source/initiate/get_familiar.html.erb.md

 * [How People with Disabilities Use the Web](/WAI/intro/people-use-web)

-  Examples of people with different disabilities using websites, applications, browsers, and authoring tools.
+  Explores the impact of accessible design with real-life examples.

 {::nomarkdown}
 <% end %>